mvanveen/cargo/README.md

 **inspect container logs**

-Here we are running `python -m SimpleHTTPServer` to fire up a basic HTTP server on port `8000`.
-We use `container.ports` to grab out the forwarded port, issue an HTTP `GET`, and then inspect the subsequent container logs, which now contain an apache logs entry for our `GET` request.
+In this exzmple we are running `python -m SimpleHTTPServer` to fire up a basic HTTP server on port `8000`.
+We use `container.ports` to grab out the forwarded port, issue an HTTP `GET`, and then inspect the subsequent container logs, which now contain an apache logs entry for our `GET` request, :sparkles: as if by magic! :sparkles:

 ```python
 >>> import cargo